-- payments and processes could be automated across the supply chain based on verified inputs such as delivery ntoes, test certificates etc.
+- payments and processes could be automated across the supply network, based on verified inputs such as delivery ntoes, test certificates etc.

 At the CoMIT panel discussion, an audience member asked which of the technologies mentioned offered the most potential benefit to humankind.
 Max said “any technology that breaks down the walls that stop people from working together will solve this.
 Construction is too litigious, too adversarial – we need to work together to benefit clients and users.”